Aimbra/leonardomotta/wp-content/plugins/under-construction-page/readme.txt

   * Email
   * Phone
   * Skype
+  * Telegram
   * WhatsApp
   * Tumblr
 * Whitelisted User Roles - user roles who see the site, instead of maintenance page
 * Whitelisted Users - users who see the site, instead of maintenance page

+UCP has a built-in support system.
+It requires no registration or any kind of messing about; send a message to our support agents directly from within the plugin.

+**What are others saying about the Under Construction Page plugin**

+* John Fraskos from <a href="https://codestag.com/setting-wordpress-theme-easily-create-construction-page/">Codestag</a> says it's "very friendly and easy to use"
+* <a href="http://wppluginsify.com/interface-elements/professional-construction-page/">WP Pluginsify</a> wrote a review
+* <a href="https://www.wpmayor.com/set-construction-page-wordpress/">WP Major</a> wrote a review too
+* Erik from <a href="http://nopassiveincome.com/under-construction-page-plugin-review/">NoPassiveIncome</a> points out: "plugin is so easy and quick to use"
+* <a href="https://planetwp.com/underconstruction-page-plugin/">Planet WP</a> gave it 5/5 stars
+* <a href="https://firstsiteguide.com/under-construction-page-review/">FirstSiteGuide</a> says: "a perfect choice"
+* WPblog wrote a <a href="https://www.wpblog.com/quick-ways-to-put-wordpress-site-under-construction/">review</a> as well

 == Installation ==